 This course balances the academic study of classics and ancient history today with personalised preparation for the 21st-century workplace - 91% of our BA Classical Civilisation students are in work or further study within six months of graduating (DLHE 2016 results).
 You will leave knowing how to identify, select, organise and interpret information, write analytically, develop independent thinking and conduct research-based activity.

-We want to help you develop your identity as a classicist, so right from the beginning you are able to pursue your own, independent project, and to learn new techniques in presenting your material.
-In other modules, you explore exciting periods, places and themes, such as mortality and divinity in Euripides, art and the symposium, slavery and freedom in Athens, power and dynasty in Rome, and gender and sexuality in modern artistic receptions.
-Optional modules include intensive Greek and Latin languages.
+In your first year, you'll be able to pursue your own, independent project, and to learn new techniques in presenting your work.
+In other current modules, you explore exciting periods, places and themes, covering the history, literature, art and archaeology of the ancient world.
+Optional modules include ancient Greek and Latin languages.